kytrinyx/twotone/README.md

 # TwoTone

-`twotone` is a command-line tool that will take a black/white PNG and generate a new one with a new background/foreground color.
+`twotone` is a command-line tool that will take a PNG and generate a flattened one with the given background and foreground colors.

+By default it will leave the transparent background.

 ## Installation